haunt98/til/src/Applications/Essential/Bash.md

     source ~/.bashrc
 ```

-To use latest Bash, install `bash` from Homebrew.
+To use latest Bash, install `bash` with Homebrew.
 Then append to `/etc/shells`:

 ```txt